ovh/docs/pages/cloud/vps/using-backup-storage-on-a-vps/guide.en-ie.md

 ---
 title: 'Using snapshots on a VPS'
-excerpt: 'Find out how to how enable and use the Snapshot option in the OVHcloud Control Panel'
+excerpt: 'Find out how to enable and use the Snapshot option in the OVHcloud Control Panel'
 slug: using-snapshots-on-a-vps
 section: 'Backup options'
 order: 1
 ---

-**Last updated 21st July 2020**
+**Last updated 20th July 2020**

 ## Objective